Energy ChangesHow It Works

 ⚙️ How It Works: Reading and Drawing Reaction Profiles

 A reaction profile (also called an energy level diagram) is a graph that shows how the energy of the reacting particles changes as they go from reactants to products.
-The y-axis shows the energy (in kJ/mol), and the x-axis shows the "progress of the reaction" (sometimes called the reaction coordinate).
+The y-axis shows the energy (in kJ/mol), and the x-axis shows the "progress of reaction".

-The diagram has three key features: (1) the energy level of the REACTANTS (the flat line on the left), (2) the PEAK of the curve (representing the transition state — the point of maximum energy where old bonds are breaking and new bonds are starting to form), and (3) the energy level of the PRODUCTS (the flat line on the right).
+The diagram has three key features: (1) the energy level of the REACTANTS (the flat line on the left), (2) the PEAK of the curve (the maximum energy point — this is the activation energy barrier that reacting particles must overcome), and (3) the energy level of the PRODUCTS (the flat line on the right).

 The ACTIVATION ENERGY (Ea) is measured as the vertical distance from the reactants energy level up to the peak.
 This is the minimum energy that colliding particles must have in order for the reaction to proceed.
-A higher peak means a higher activation energy and a slower reaction at a given temperature.
+A higher peak means a higher activation energy and a slower reaction, because fewer particles have energy greater than or equal to the activation energy.

 The overall energy change (ΔH) is measured as the vertical distance between the reactant energy level and the product energy level.
 If products are lower → exothermic (ΔH negative).
 If products are higher → endothermic (ΔH positive).
 Importantly, ΔH is NOT measured from the peak — it is measured from reactants to products.